UoB-OOP/coms10017/MAVEN.md

 Flags:

  - `-q` - quiet output
- - `-e` - show detailed stacktrace for maven internals
+ - `-e` - show detailed stacktrace for **maven internals**, this is not what you are looking for if you want stacktraces from your program.
  - `-i` - verbose output
  - `-Dwerror=true|false` - fail on warning or not
  - `-DskipTests` - skip unit tests